-- Performed an Impact Assessment of the existing Joint Undertaking to prepare for its evolution and governance improvement under the next Framework Programme for Research and Innovation, Horizon 2020.
-This impact assessment will be published as an annex of the JU regulation (see next).
-Carried out the 2nd interim evaluation of the ARTEMIS and ENIAC JU, to be published in the first half of 2013
+- Performed an Impact Assessment of the Joint Undertaking to prepare for its evolution and governance improvement under the Framework Programme for Research and Innovation, Horizon 2020.
+This impact assessment was published as an annex of the new JU regulation (see next).
+Carried out the 2nd interim evaluation of the ARTEMIS and ENIAC JU.

-- Drafted the new Council regulation on the Electronic Components and Systems for European Leadership Joint Undertaking, based on extensive consultations with the AENEAS, ARTEMIS-IA and EPoSS European Technology Platforms, the Member States involved in the current ENIAC and ARTEMIS JUs, a widely advertised public consultation and a targeted study by TNO-eutema.
-This regulation will be submitted to the Council and Parliament in the second half of 2013
+- Drafted the new Council regulation on the Electronic Components and Systems for European Leadership (ECSEL) Joint Undertaking, based on extensive consultations with the AENEAS, ARTEMIS-IA and EPoSS European Technology Platforms, the Member States involved in the current ENIAC and ARTEMIS JUs, a widely advertised public consultation and a targeted study by TNO-eutema.
+The draft regulation was submitted to Council and Parliament for further adoption.

 - This Joint Undertaking will cover the scope of ENIAC and ARTEMIS along with the activities of the EPoSS European Technology Platform.
 It aims at providing a better opportunity to address cross-cutting activities in the field of electronic components and systems.